Frequently Asked Questions

 Do you accept health insurance?

-By law, we cannot accept health insurance directly but your primary care physician can write a prescription for massage therapy such that it can be paid by insurance.
-In addition, you can use your FSA or HSA debit cards as direct payment for massage sevices.
+By law, we cannot accept health insurance directly, but your primary care physician can write a prescription for massage therapy such that it can be paid by insurance.
+In addition, you can use your FSA or HSA debit cards to make direct payments for Physical Therapy and massage services.